jez/blog/source/_posts/2014-12-22-ruby-virtualenvs.markdown

 ---
 layout: post
-title: "Updated uninstall_gems command"
-date: 2014-12-21 00:48:26 -0600
+title: "Ruby Virtualenvs"
+date: 'Mon Dec 22 12:52:40 CST 2014'
 comments: true
 categories: [ruby, python]
 description: >
-  I updated some bugs in a script that I love to uninstall Ruby gems.
+  After some research, I found a much better solution to the problem of sandboxing Ruby gems.
 image:
   feature: /images/abstract-5.jpg
   credit: dargadgetz
   creditlink: http://www.dargadgetz.com/ios-7-abstract-wallpaper-pack-for-iphone-5-and-ipod-touch-retina/
 share: true
-published: false
 ---

 A while back I found a command that removes all Ruby gems installed on a system when you're using rbenv.
 It worked great, so I decided to build on top of it.
+After a bit of research, I found a much better solution to the problem of sandboxing Ruby Gems.

 <!-- more -->